 Core Faculty Member at the School of Public Policy

-Cameran Ashraf is a human rights activist, social entrepreneur, and geographer.
+Cameran Ashraf is an assistant professor of new media and global communications, human rights activist, and social entrepreneur.
 His research is focused on the current and historical relationship between space, technology, and the state as well as the broader psycho-political and psycho-social impacts of technology.

 Éva Bognár is Senior Program Officer and Researcher at CMDS. Éva has been with the Center since 2006.
 She has been managing projects (including EU-funded projects on Violent Online Political Extremism, Media Pluralism, Press and Media Freedom, and projects funded by the Open Society Foundations on Hungarian Media Laws in Europe, and Hungarian Media Ownership) and events (public lectures, workshops, conferences and the annual summer school) for the Center.
 Recently she has been studying Hungarian minorities and their use of online space; and media representation of migration.
 Her background is in sociology.

 Director of the Civil Society and Technology Project